Jon Moon

 Four men up to necks in sand

 This one is really rather neat... click here for it (it's a bit longer than the others, so I've put it in a separate pdf document).
-I'll add the answer to this website in December 2010.

 [Necks in sand - answer]